logo

 • targets[i] is the i‑th target specifier (optional).

-• If targets[i] is empty or missing (after trimming), the renderer MUST replace the element's text content with the rendered value for that binding.
-If multiple bindings for the same element write text, they MUST be applied in index order; later writes overwrite earlier ones.
+• If targets[i] is empty or missing → write to the element’s text content.
+If several bindings write text, later bindings overwrite earlier ones.

 <Amount